 Christmas is the time of year when, if we’re lucky, we celebrate the season with our families and friends.

-Unfortunately, it’s also a time when accidents and injuries involving the misuse of stepladders.
+Unfortunately, it’s also a time when ladder accidents and injuries occur due to the misuse of stepladders.
 This is as true at home as it is of the workplace.
 It’s a busy time of the year and we are often under pressure or rushing to get things done.

 In 2016 the Ladder Association, using the HSE as their source, reported that the period of 2015/2016 saw falls from height as the single cause of fatalities on site and in the workplace.
 In addition, such accidents accounted for: ‘5,956 non-fatal injuries over the 12-month period to 31 March 2016’.
 This 2002 BBC article reported a 62% increase in accidents involving domestic step ladder use on the previous decade.